lowercasename/gathio/README.md

 # gathio

-Self-destructing, account-less shareable event pages.
+Self-destructing, shareable, no-registration event pages.

-You can use the publically hosted version [here](https://gath.io).
+You can use the publicly hosted version [here](https://gath.io).

 # Installation